 - Webster says, to sanctify is “To make productive of holiness”, which is to say having the quality of character and the power of ability for producing holiness in abundance.

-Two Views: The Prevailing View vs. Paul’s Intended View (Heretofore largely unknown)
+Two Views: The Prevailing View vs. Paul’s Intended View (Heretofore largely, if not entirely, unknown)

 The Prevailing View: A Sanctified Insurance Policy

 The prevailing understanding of Paul’s use of the word “sanctified” barely resembles the meaning of the word.
 This understanding meets nothing more than the third aspect of sanctified as defined above, to impute inviolability and social sanction, while the other four more weighty aspects of sanctified are entirely absent.
 Combined with the other four aspects this aspect is profitable, but understanding Paul’s use of “sanctified” as nothing more than a social sanction is a mistake of massive proportions because it strongly suggests the idea that being bound together with an unbeliever in marriage is not a sinful condition.
 The church has taken a serpentine path in order to arrive at its position on this doctrine, which is partly responsible for a significant percentage of the likely hundreds of thousands, if not millions, of unequally yoked marriages through the centuries.
 If contradicting the command against being unequally yoked was the only problem with this view it would be enough to reject it.